 Successful Importers have searched for and selected the right overseas partner who can provide them with critical “extra mile” services and a local competitive edge.
 The benefits of finding and working with the right agent or distributor results in lower costs, saved time, and a positive local reputation for your organisation.

-Trusted business partners, whether commercial agents or distributors, can make expanding into foreign markets easier and more manageable.
+These trusted business partners, whether commercial agents or distributors, can make expanding into foreign markets easier and more manageable.
 Therefore, it is important that good business relationships are established with those agents and distributors and that adequate agreements are in place to ensure that your organisation is properly covered.
-This half-day course will cover exactly that and more.

-This course will also touch on ways in which your business can protect its intellectual property (be it branding or the product itself) through both contractual arrangements and making registrations.
+This course will give you a framework whereby finding, selecting, and using Agents & Distributors is a much easier task.
+It will also touch on ways in which your business can protect its intellectual property (be it branding or the product itself) through both contractual arrangements and making registrations.